Anne Buydens: Personal life

 Buydens and Douglas married in Las Vegas on May 29, 1954.
 The couple had two sons: Peter (born 1955) and Eric (1958–2004), who both went into the film business.
 Douglas credited Buydens with saving his life in 1958 when she had insisted that he not travel via private plane with director Mike Todd; the plane crashed the next day, killing all four people aboard.

 Buydens became a United States citizen in 1959.
 She converted to Judaism when she renewed her wedding vows with Douglas on their 50th wedding anniversary in 2004.

 In 2017, they co-wrote a memoir, Kirk and Anne: Letters of Love, Laughter, and a Lifetime in Hollywood, including letters they had exchanged.
 She and her husband both became centenarians; he died aged 103 on February 5, 2020.

 Death

 Buydens died on April 29, 2021, aged 102, at their longtime Beverly Hills home.
-She was interred at the Westwood Village Memorial Park Cemetery next to husband and their son Eric.
+She was interred at the Westwood Village Memorial Park Cemetery next to her husband and their son Eric.